addyosmani/backbone-fundamentals/chapters/03-internals.md

 ourObject.trigger("dance jump skip", 'very tired from so much action.');
 ```

-It is also possible to pass along additional arguments to each (or all) of these events via a second argument supported by `trigger`. e.g.:
+`trigger` can pass multiple arguments to the callback function:

 ```javascript
 var ourObject = {};